Rehlaender/print_clerk/README.md

     Somewhere in your asset path

-2. Override any of the partial templates. they are address, footer, totals, header, thanks , and the line_items.
+2. Override any of the partial templates. they are address, footer, totals, header, thanks , and the items.
 The whole tanks is wrapped in a thanks hook, so replace or add at will.

 4. Enable packaging slips, by setting